app-sre/deployment-validation-operator/README.md

 There are manifests to install the operator under the [`deploy/openshift`](deploy/openshift) directory.
 A typical installation would go as follows:

 * Create the `deployment-validation-operator` namespace/project
+    * If deploying to a namespace other than `deployment-validation-operator`, there are commented lines you must change in `deploy/openshift/cluster-role-binding.yaml` and `deploy/openshift/role-binding.yaml` first
 * Create the service, service account, configmap, roles and role bindings
 * Create the operator deployment